randylien/oren.github.com/posts/grunt.md

 </span>
 </pre>

-That's it. all the tasks that are defined in grunt.registerTask will run - lint concat min.
+That's it. all the tasks that are defined in grunt.registerTask will run - lint, concat and min.
 notice that lint, concat and min are all tasks that comes built-in with grunt. many people wrote all kind of tasks that provide more functionality.

 Now that we got a basic flow working, let's add a few more things.

 ## Compiling stylus files into css

 I like [stylus](http://learnboost.github.com/stylus/). you write very clean css-like files that compile into css.
 Let's add a grunt task that do just that.
 I want to type `grunt stylus` and all my .style files will compile into .css files.
 add the following to grunt.js: